On K3 surfaces of Picard rank 14: Dual graphs of rational curves

-In this section we determine the dual graphs of smooth rational curves and their intersection properties on the K3 surfaces $\mathcal{X}$, $\mathcal{X}'$, and $\mathcal{X}''$ with the rank-fourteen N\'eron-Severi lattices $\mathrm{P}$, $\mathrm{P}'$, and $\mathrm{P}''$, respectively.
-Following Kondo~\cite{MR1139659}, we define the \emph{dual graph} of smooth rational curves to be the simplicial complex whose set of vertices is a set of smooth rational curves on a K3 surface such that the vertices $\Sigma, \Sigma'$ are joint by an $m$-fold edge if and only if $\Sigma \circ \Sigma' = m$.
-For Picard rank bigger than or equal to $15$, the possible dual graphs of all smooth rational curves on K3 surfaces with finite automorphism groups were determined in \cite{MR556762}*{Sec.~\!4}.
+In this section we determine the dual graphs of smooth rational curves and their intersection properties on the K3 surfaces $\mathcal{X}$, $\mathcal{X}'$, and $\mathcal{X}''$ with the N\'eron-Severi lattices $P_{14}$, $P'_{14}$, and $P''_{14}$, respectively.
+We define the \emph{dual graph} of smooth rational curves to be the simplicial complex whose set of vertices is a set of smooth rational curves on a K3 surface such that the vertices $\Sigma, \Sigma'$ are joined by an $m$-fold edge if and only if $\Sigma \circ \Sigma' = m$.
+For Picard number bigger than or equal to $15$, the possible dual graphs of all smooth rational curves on K3 surfaces with finite automorphism groups were determined in \cite{MR556762}*{Sec.~\!4}.